New York Personal Injury Lawyers

 You don’t have to take on insurance companies by yourself.
 We can take them on for you.
 In fact, we’ve successfully recovered nearly 1 billion dollars for our deserving clients over the years.
 No matter how complex your case might be, we may be able to help you.
 Whether you just have legal questions or need a free, independent investigation into an accident, we are always here for you.
 As with all of our clients, we are happy to offer you a risk-free consultation.
 You can reach out to us anytime at 800-529-9997.

-- Child Critically Injured In Bronx School Bus Accident
+- Boy Critically Injured In Shirley Police Car Accident

-- Pedestrian Killed In Queens Car Accident By 76th Street and Broadway
+- Pedestrian Killed In Elma Car Accident on Transit Road

 Frequently Asked Questions